bullockwp/dementiaviz/README.md

 The audience will be the general public, who are assumed to have no prior knowledge about dementia or medical terms.

-The narrative model of visualisation will be hybrid, consisting of an interactive slideshow in a form of scroller, and a possibility to drill down the story with inital global picture that allows user the reader to select a specific country.
+The narrative model of visualisation will be hybrid, consisting of an interactive slideshow in a form of scroller, and a possibility to drill down the story with inital global picture that allows the reader to select a specific country.

 The visualisation will start with a global choropleth map showing the absolute number, the proportion, and the % change of people with dementia of each country from now to 2050.
 It should transition over years automatically with a possibility for the reader to move a slider to select a particular year.